 In reality, this is a small portion of those who have become victims of online scams.
 A 2015 FBI Crime Complaint Center report estimates that only around 15 percent of Americans report their online losses to the relevant authorities, leaving many fraudulent scams uninvestigated.

 Of the large number who suffer from these scams, college students and millennials do not escape the reach of these cyber-crimes.
 Various studies show that despite their attempts at remaining anonymous, young adults can be more vulnerable than any demographic.
+Also, knowledge gathered from cyber security facts really shows the true story of how many cybercrimes are actually being committed all the time.

-The Pew Research Center’s Internet Project partnered with Princeton Survey Research Associates International and found that 11 percent of Americans have had credit card or bank account information stolen when browsing the internet, while six percent have been a victim of an online scam.
+Furthermore, the Pew Research Center’s Internet Project partnered with Princeton Survey Research Associates International and found that 11 percent of Americans have had credit card or bank account information stolen when browsing the internet, while six percent have been a victim of an online scam.
 The survey used 1,002 participants from the age of 18 to over 65 and was conducted via telephone call.
 The survey found that adults ages 18-29 were more likely to use various strategies to make their online presence less visible.

 However, the report also shows that young adults are most likely to use their real names or a recognizable username when posting online.
 In addition to this, young adults are also most likely to have key personal information online, such as photos, email addresses and even home addresses.
 This, naturally, leaves the members of that demographic at a greater risk of a cyber-attack.